supakitboon/AI_Agent/N8N/README.md

 docker run -it --rm --name n8n -p 5678:5678 -v {volume_name}:/home/node/.n8n docker.n8n.io/n8nio/n8n
 ```

-Note: you can read the document about it via this link [https://docs.n8n.io/hosting/installation/docker/]
+🗒️Note: you can read the document about it via this link [https://docs.n8n.io/hosting/installation/docker/]
 When we run all of this, the n8n will be installed on our computer in the path that we set up

 You might have a question about why we need Docker.

+**Step 2: Install and configure ngrok**
 ### Step 2: Set up Ngrok for n8n

 1.)
 Setup and installation

 2.)
 Select the OS that you are using